Disclosure: This post was sponsored by Carnival Cruise Line. My thoughts and opinions are my own.

 The Conquest has lots of things to keep a person entertained.
 The Lido deck is a happening place!
 There is a pool, a couple of hot tubs, a DJ to entertain you, plenty of lounge chairs to lounge in and 2 bars to keep you hydrated.
 Plus if you head up a couple of decks you can play volleyball, basketball or mini-golf!
 If you want a little “adult” time you can head to the over 18 pool area where they have a pool and 2 hot tubs.

 If you are wanting to get out of the sun for awhile you can head inside to the casino or they also have a daily BINGO game you can join.
 They also have daily classes on everything from shopping (how to get the most out of shopping at the port of call), tips on how to disembark seamlessly, trivia contests and more.
+There are also some fun art auctions where you can check out some interesting art pieces while relaxing in comfortable chairs.
 At night they have VEGAS like shows and a comedy club with a PG rated show and a R rated version for adults.
 So you never have to worry about getting bored on the Carnival Conquest.

 If you cruise on the Conquest and ever go hungry it’s your own fault!
 You have the buffet, Guys Burger Joint, Blue Iguana Grill, The Carnival Deli, Pirate Pizza and that’s just on the Lido deck!
 I haven’t even mentioned the main dining room, room service and several other places to grab a bite!
 My son and I ate the Pirate Pizza (which is open 24 hours BTW) quite a bit on this cruise.
 We would go out for our excursions and when we would get on the ship my son and I would go grab a slice of hot, made to order pizza and then go play a round of mini-golf.
 One night, after a particularly busy day of exploring Cozumel, Patsy decided to just order room service and read a book and relax.
 The Conquest also has a Dr. Seuss Green Eggs and Ham breakfast that the kids (and adults) will surely love!
 There is really something for everyone on the Carnival Conquest.